Ron Waksman, MD

-The Makoto™ Intravascular Imaging System is the only FDA-cleared imaging system indicated for the detection of plaque and patients at higher risk of MACE.
+The Makoto™ Intravascular Imaging System is an FDA-cleared imaging system indicated for the detection of plaque and patients at higher risk of MACE.

 To request more information on how to obtain the Makoto™ system or its accompanying Dualpro™ IVUS+NIRS Catheter, or to see a demo, CLICK HERE